 The Verdict?
-The Audiophile Elite earbuds are some of the best bass earbuds now selling at a very good price that delivers superb sound quality and deep extended bass.
+The Audiophile Elite earbuds are some of the best bass earbuds for bass lovers that delivers superb sound quality and deep extended lows with plenty of depth and impact.
 These earbuds feature dynamic dual drivers and a wide frequency range to produce very good sound quality and a massive amount of bass.
 The bass response on these earbuds is one of the best that we have heard in a long while and hits really hard – it stays where it should be and does not muddy into the midrange.
 The earbuds can also get very loud without any distortion on the sound, which is really good.
 The Audiophile Elite earbuds also feature a noise isolation design which keeps out background noise and improves the low-end response.
 We particularly liked the fact that these earbuds feel very high quality and made from durable materials; they feel and look like a solid set of IEMs.
 We absolutely loved the sound performance, distinct clarity and low-end response that these earbuds have when listening to music.
 If you are looking for one of the best bass earbuds available on the market today, the Audiophile Elite in-ear earbuds definitely comes highly recommended.

 #2 Best Value: Sony MDR-XB50AP Extra Bass Earbuds